sslou/publications/2021_blood_product/README.md

 - /result/
     - scripts are hard-coded to drop output files here
 - /mpog_validation/
-    - jupyter notebooks for (a) converting MPOG standardized data file format to format expected by the model, and (b) evaluating the model at individual institutions
+    - jupyter notebooks for (a) converting MPOG standardized data file format to format expected by the model, and (b) evaluating the model at individual institutions.
+This code was used to generate the results shown in [Lou et al., *JAMA Network Open*, 2025](https://doi.org/10.1001/jamanetworkopen.2025.17760)

 ## Python environment